 These words were not mere words for Douglass and the abolitionists; they were not just-so stories.
 The Christian doctrine of the unity of the human family or human brotherhood (as the sexist language that marked the idea at least since the Enlightenment), contained the world historical insight of equal human dignity, which implied—unleashed, as was seen in several revolutions in the 18th and 19th-century—the uncompromising demand for equal rights.

 Douglass’s belief in the evil of slavery, universal human brotherhood, and the inevitability of human development, as well as his observation of the mixing of the so-called races in the United States, led his to support racial amalgamation.
-It is important to note here that he thought that there were races to amalgamate, and he affirmed the basic idea that there were biologically distinct races (Douglass 1982, 1999).
+It is important to note here that he thought that there were races to amalgamate, and he affirmed the basic idea that there were biologically distinct races (1854, FDP1 v.2: 497-525).
 As should be clear from his view of universal human brotherhood, he did not however think that much followed from that admission.
 The existence of biological race did not in his view negate the theological-philosophical insight of universal human brotherhood.

 …there is no division of races.
 God Almighty made but one race.
 I adopt the theory that in time the varieties of races will be blended into one.
 Let us look back when the black and the white people were distinct in this country.
 In two hundred and fifty years there has grown up a million of intermediate.
 And this will continue.
 You may say that Frederick Douglass considers himself a member of the one race which exists.
-(Douglass 1992, p.
-147)
+(1884, FDP1 v.5: 147)

 Douglass was not exceptional in his support of assimilation.
 A number of Douglass’s contemporaries, and several black leaders that followed him all supported some degree of assimilation.
-Some of Douglass’s early critics, such as Edward Blyden, Martin Delany, and Alexander Crummell, who did not support amalgamation, and in fact were separatists and racial nationalists, supported the assimilation by black Americans of Christianity and many of the standards and values Western civilization (Moses 1978).
+Some of Douglass’s early critics, such as Edward Blyden (1832–1912), Martin Delany (1812–1885), and Alexander Crummell (1819–1898), who did not support amalgamation, and in fact were separatists and racial nationalists, supported the assimilation by black Americans of Christianity and many of the standards and values Western civilization (Moses 1978).

 Douglas, as an advocate of assimilation and amalgamation, was by extension a supporter of what would be come known as integration.
 He is considered by some political theorists to be a primary example of the political ideal of integration as distinct from separatism.
 Douglass’s amalgamationist-assimilationist views of the 1860s and on are not the integrationist ideas adopted in America of 1950s and 1960s; those views were influenced by cultural nationalists, like Du Bois, who advocated for social and political integration while the group maintained its own ethnic-racial ideals and identity.
 Yet, Douglass is a fitting hero for the integrationist impulse in general.